opportus/object-mapper/README.md

 Think for exemple of the Clean Architecture:

-- Controller transforms the (POST) request model representation to the corresponding interactor/usecase request model representation
+- Controller transforms the (POST) request model to the corresponding interactor/usecase request model
-- Interactor transforms the usecase request model representation to the corresponding domain model representation (entity)
+- Interactor transforms the usecase request model to the corresponding domain model (entity)
-- Entity gateway transforms the domain model representation to the corresponding persistence model representation
+- Entity gateway transforms the domain model to the corresponding persistence model and vice-versa
-- Presenter transforms the domain model representation to the corresponding view model representation
+- Presenter transforms the domain model to the corresponding view model

 Each of these layers' essence is to transform data based on the logic they are composed of.
 This logic is what is called the *flow of control* (over data).

 Reffering to our example...
-The flow of these controls is defined by the *path finder*.
+This flow of control is defined by the *path finder*.
 These controls are our *check points*.
 The `ObjectMapper` service is nothing but that concrete layered system itself.
 Such layered OOP system is an *object mapper*.

-A whole application can be **efficiently** architectured around that *object mapper* being somehow its spine...
+A whole application can be **efficiently** architectured around that *object mapper* becoming somehow its articulated spine...

 ### Recursion